 For a tall edging, like these practical steel sections or these fun wooden logs, I recommend placing them before putting the gravel stone in.
 Most can come in both curved and straight variations or can be bent for customization.

-We chose to top the edges of our path with paver stones that interlock.
 To complement the path, we added new landscaping on the house side.
 The plants look a little small for now.
 But in a few years, those bushes will be bursting!

 What do you think?
 Big improvement- right?!

 If you’re curious about some of the other improvements we’ve been making to this craftsman log home, check out our other posts (seriously, the BEST before and afters!):